sophon-crypto/fairstaking1kv/1kv-mst.md

 - cost of man per week = USD 750.00
 - we hope to implement the project and make it run as soon as possible AND THEN we could optimize more.

-### stage 1: KSM 1KV EDST (1 months)

-### stage 1.1 Development and operation environent preparation
+### 4.1 Cloud environment
+Cloud environment is used in
-- 1KV-EDST dashboard development and deployment for 11 month
+- 1KV-MST dashboard development and deployment
+- API-Doc depoyment

   1 Server (8vCPU + 16GiB + 500GiB SSD + 10Mbps) * 12 = USD 400 * 12 month  = USD 4800.00

-### stage 1.2 1KVP API specification and sdk
+### 4.2 API Tools SDK

-In this stage, we will provide the following items.

-1. 1KVP API （nodejs)  10 days (2 developer): USD 3000.00
+API SDK includes:
-2. 1KVP API (python3)  10 days (2 developer): USD 3000.00
+- online restful model 10 days (1 developer): USD 1500.00
+- offline native model (java version) 10 days (1 developer): 1500.00

-Total allocation: USD 6000.00
+Total allocation: USD 3000.00

-### stage 1.3  1kv-edst dashboard
+### 4.3 1kv-mst dashboard

-1. 1KV-EDST dashboard UI design - 1 week (1 UI Dev & 1 Developer): USD 1500.00
+1. 1kv-MST dashboard UI design - 1 week (1 UI Dev & 1 Developer): USD 1500.00
-2. 1KV-EDST dashboard development for *nominators* to show the status of 1kVP validators - 3 weeks (2 developer): USD 4500.00
+2. 1KV-MST dashboard development for *nominators* to show the status of 1kVP validators - 3 weeks (2 developer): USD 4500.00
 * 1KV-EDST dashboard is not just a validator view but an interactive site for *nominators* to search suitable validator regarding different sorting algorithim including: highest reward currently
         highest/lowest inclusion